Boost Mobile Cell Phone Plans Review 2020

 As for Boost Mobile’s actual service details, it’s a mixed bag.
 If you travel around the US a lot and need to use your phone as a Wi-Fi hotspot while you’re waiting in the airport, then Boost is a great choice.
 It gives way more hotspot data than most prepaid providers, and even more than some of the big-name brands.

-On the flip side, Boost Mobile’s Unlimited Gigs plan puts sneaky limits on music streaming and gaming.
+On the flip side, Boost Mobile’s Unlimited Gigs plan puts some limits on music streaming and gaming.
 Its unlimited plans limit music speeds to 500 Kbps and gaming to 2 Mbps.
+(It’s pretty standard in the industry to have some limits on cheaper unlimited data plans).

 You shouldn’t really notice issues with streaming that new album or playing Alto’s Adventure, but Boost Mobile also says it can slow down your speeds “during congestion.”
 Which means anytime the network gets busy, your streaming can take a hit.